 Founded in 1920, Sing Chow Electric Factory was one of the earliest and largest manufacturers of flashlights in Hong Kong and known for its “Dog’s Head” (狗頭牌) brand of flashlights.
-Its founder Chan Lee-sheung (陳履霜, 1889-1949) was one of the nine organizing committee members of the Chinese Manufacturers Association in 1933 and later elected vice chairman of the Association.
+While Chan Ting-yu was involved in the founding of Sing Chow, it was primarily ran by his co-founder Chan Lee-sheung (陳履霜, 1889-1949), who was one of the nine organizing committee members of the Chinese Manufacturers Association in 1933 and later elected vice chairman of the Association.

 A native of Namhoi in Guangdong province, Chan Lee-sheung graduated from the Nam Mu Middle School (南武中學) in Canton and served on the staff of the school for 17 years.
 He came to Hong Kong in 1920 and founded Sing Chow which by 1934 had grown to an enterprise with registered capital of HK$100,000 with its HK factory on Watson Road in Causeway Bay and branch factories in Canton (on Tai Tung Road) and Shanghai (on Szechuan Road).